Rolls-Royce PWR: PWR3

 In March 2011, Defence Secretary Liam Fox said the PWR3 was the preferred option "because those reactors give us a better safety outlook".
 In May 2011, the Ministry of Defence announced that PWR3 had been selected for the Successor (later named the Dreadnought-class in 2016).
 The PWR3 cost about £50 million more per boat to purchase and operate compared to PWR2 designs.
 This is offset by the PWR3's longer life over the 25-year life PWR2 designs.
 The PWR3 does not require reactor core prototype tests; instead computational modelling is used.
-Consequently, the Vulcan Nuclear Reactor Testing Establishment operated by Rolls-Royce closed in 2015.
+Consequently, the Shore Test Facility (STF) reactor located at Vulcan NRTE was shut down in 2015.

-In June 2012, the MoD awarded Rolls-Royce a £600 million contract to produce reactors for the Dreadnought-class and also for the final boat of the Astute-class HMS Agincourt.
-The MoD also awarded Rolls-Royce £600 to refurbish their Rolls-Royce Marine Power Operations reactor core manufacturing plant at Derby to manufacture the PWR3 and to extend the plant's operational life to 2056.
+In June 2012, the MoD awarded Rolls-Royce a £600 million contract to produce reactors for the Dreadnought-class and also for the final boat of the Astute-class HMS Achilles.
+The MoD also awarded Rolls-Royce a further £500 million to refurbish their Rolls-Royce Marine Power Operations reactor core manufacturing plant at Derby to manufacture the PWR3 and to extend the plant's operational life to 2056.
 In January 2020, the National Audit Office reported that the construction of the plant was five years behind schedule and was now forecast to be in service in 2026.

+In 2025, the MoD awarded Rolls-Royce a £9 billion eight-year contract, named Unity, covering research, design, manufacture, and support for Royal Navy nuclear submarine reactors.
+Defence Secretary John Healey said "This investment in Britain’s defence will deliver a long-term boost to British business, jobs and national security."